brooksandrew/postman_problems_examples/README.md

 ## Summary

 Side projects solving applications of the Rural Postman Problem using the [postman_problems] library.
-Current examples include:
+Current examples leverage OSM (Open Street Maps) for building, optimizing and visualizing graphs.
+Examples include:

-1. 50 States Ride:  Required edges are the state named avenues in DC.
+1. **50 States Ride**:  Required edges are the state named avenues in DC.
 Optional edges are all others roads and trails.
 Many more details in the accompanying blog post [here][rpp_blog_post].

-2. Sleeping Giant: Required edges are the named trails in Sleeping Giant State Park (see [Giant master program]).
+2. **Sleeping Giant**: Required edges are the named trails in Sleeping Giant State Park (see [Giant master program]).
 Optional edges are the non-required trails and roads.

 ## 1. 50 States Ride

-### Graph
+#### Graph

 Derived from Open Street Maps data.
 Edges are contracted to ease computation.
 There are ~400 required edges in the final edgelist.